Code-Institute-Submissions/stream2_project1/README.md

 ## UX

 The web app default view is a collapsible navigation detailing rooms and respective items and the ability to add rooms and items through a fixed button in the bottom right and corner.
 However, when a user first accesses the app, they are shown a landing/splash page with branding and instruction on how to use the app.
-This page was a late addition, but I feel an important one from a UX point of view as it presents the only real branding present throughout the site and also a quick introduction to the utility of the app, which should enhance the first experience and encourage re-use.
+This page was a late addition, but I feel an important one from a UX point of view, as it presents the only real branding present throughout the site and also a quick introduction to the utility of the app, which should enhance the first experience and encourage re-use.
 Branding is minimal throughout the rest of the app, restricted to a brand link in the nav-bar that returns the user to the default view.
 The remainder of the app is a collection of detail pages, for the rooms, for the items and respective creation and update pages.
 There is also a utility to print the detail pages should there be a need to, say if something went missing and the police or the users insurance company required a reference.

 The web app is fully responsive and content and layout has been accommodated for mobile, tablet and desktop.

 **No template was used in the building of this site.**

 Wireframes for this project can be viewed in the "wireframe" folder above.
 Wireframes were created using [Balsamiq](https://balsamiq.com/).

+**Point of interest:** A context processor was used to replace spaces with underscores as the collapsible navigation wouldn't work when id's including user created values where compared against data-target values - see contents_list.html for reference.

 User requirements/stories were met in the following way;
 - As a user, I want to understand how to use the app, so that I can begin adding content.